 Email address field populated with popup modal email

 We have not used the cookie for storing the customer’s email address, instead, we have used the local storage of the browsers.
-Once the customer has added the product to cart (with or without the email address), the next popup will be displayed after 24 hours after which first popup has been shown.
+Once the customer has added the product to the cart (with or without the email address), the next popup will be displayed after 24 hours after which the first popup has been shown.

 After you are all set with the popup, how would you determine that it is worth using or not?
 We have you covered with some handy statistics.

 You can check the statistics of the add to cart popup on the Dashboard tab of the plugin.

 Statistics of Add to cart popup on Dashboard